An income tax charge applies to people who get Child Benefit and whose income (or partner's income) is more than £50,000 in a tax year.

 If income is between £50,000 and £60,000, the charge is a proportion of the Child Benefit received.
 If it's over £60,000, the amount of the charge is the same as the Child Benefit received.
 We explain below how to reduce or eliminate the charge.

 Child Benefit isn't means tested - it's paid tax-free to most people with children, with no requirement to have paid National Insurance contributions at all.

-It's important to note that Child Benefit itself isn't being taxed or reduced - it will continue to be paid in full to the claimant - usually the mother.
+It's important to note that Child Benefit itself isn't being taxed or reduced - it will continue to be paid in full to the claimant.

 However, a tax charge will be applied via the tax return on any partner whose income is more than £50,000 a year.
 If both partners have incomes over the limit, the charge will apply to the partner with the higher income.
 The tax charge will be one per cent of the amount of Child Benefit received for every £100 of excess income.
 This is why the charge is the same as the Child Benefit received by people whose income is more than £60,000 a year.

 The 'income' used by HM Revenue & Customs to calculate the charge is 'adjusted net income'.